 Supplementary Table 2.
-Effects of Eastern Chipmunk activity (kernel value), songbird species (Species), plot, and year on daily nest survival rate from 2012 to 2015.
+Effects of Eastern Chipmunk activity (as estimated using the kernel approach, “Chipmunk”), songbird species (“Species”), plot, and year on daily nest survival rate from 2012 to 2015.
 Results of generalized linear models with a binomial link function are shown.
+Bold indicates the best models according to ΔAIC.
 All other models did not converge.